 5. Millennium Cave

 Millennium Cave should be on your list if you are an adventure lover.
-It is one of Vanuatu’s largest caves, typically reached in 45 to 60 minutes, through an adventure that will test your limits, starting at the road for being bumpy and full of potholes.
-Then you will pass through the jungle, walk on bamboo bridges and climb some steep rocks until you reach the incredible water-filled cave.
-Once you arrive, you will find that all these risks have paid off, as the view is fantastic and mind-blowing.
+It is one of Vanuatu’s largest caves, typically reached in 45 to 60 minutes through an adventure that will test your limits, starting at the road, which is bumpy and full of potholes.
+Then, you will pass through the jungle, walk on bamboo bridges and climb some steep rocks until you reach the incredible water-filled cave.
+Once you arrive, all these risks have paid off, as the view is fantastic and mind-blowing.

 Our advice is to book a local guide to take you on this trek, make room for a full day, and wear comfortable sneakers that you don’t mind getting muddy.